Posted On: April 1, 2020

 We don’t have vaccines or medicines since we have very little knowledge of this virus.
-Hence you all are requested to isolate yourself for 2 to 3 weeks if you have any of the COVID-19 symptoms.
+Hence, we request you to isolate yourself for 2 to 3 weeks if you have any of the COVID-19 symptoms.
 Kindly, note people without serious symptoms may also be infected and spread this infection.
 Right now, avoid being out in the crowd as you don’t know who has the virus.
-You are requested to be at home and safe.
+Enjoy the warmth of your home and stay safe.
 Maintain absolute cleanliness.
-Wash your hands properly with soap and sanitize before touching your face, nose, eyes, or mouth.
+Moreover, wash your hands properly with soap and sanitize before touching your face, eyes, nose or mouth.

 If an infected person coughs or sneezes without covering his mouth, people within a meter have a high possibility of getting the infection.
 The droplets containing the virus can survive on the surface and clothes for many days.
 COVID-19 can easily transmit to people who touch those surfaces or garments.
 Hence, only precaution and self-isolation can help you to stay safe!
 Take it seriously, and please be at home!